jrsawvel/Warbler/README.md

 Warbler is a message board where all thread starter posts and comments are Webmentions.

-The test website is found at <http://warbler.soupmode.com>.
+The test website is found at <http://warbler.soupmode.com> and the production website exists at <http://kleete.com>.

-Here's a [shorter description](http://sawv.org/2017/08/17/warbler-description.html) about Warbler and Webmention.
+Here's a [shorter description](http://sawv.org/2017/08/17/warbler-description.html) about Warbler and Webmentions.

+The initial version of Warbler was built using:

+* Ubuntu Linux
+* Nginx
+* FastCGI
+* Perl
+* HTML::Template
+* CouchDB
+* Memcached

+The app is small.
+Parsing the HTML for the Webmentions was the tricky part.
+But I would like to create additional versions of Warbler in one or more other programming languages, such as Python and Lua.

+If I implement a search function, I'll use Elasticsearch.
+Search, however, would be restricted to searching the excerpts stored by Warbler in the CouchDB database.

 For the above test website, I disabled the check that searches the target content for the source URL.
 I wanted to test the code that parses HTML pages, database storage and retrieval, and web display.